sadda/Turtles_Covid/README.md

 ## Summary

 The paper quantifies *real viewing pressure*, which we define as the number of encounters between an animal and a human.
-Since this quantity is impossible to observe, we estimate it based on the *observed viewing pressure*, which we define as number of entries upload on a social media (Instagram) with appropriate hashtags.
-Our method does not estimate the precise value but the ratio in two periods(such as subsequent years).
+Since this quantity is impossible to observe, we estimate it based on the *observed viewing pressure*, which we define as number of entries uploaded on a social media (Instagram) with appropriate hashtags.
+Our method does not estimate the precise value but the ratio in two periods (such as subsequent years).

 ## Usage

-We assume the user to obtain `v1` and `v2` the observed viewing pressure in two periods.
-To compute the ratio of the observed viewing pressures, we call function `compute_confidence`.
+We assume the user to obtain the observed viewing pressures `v1` and `v2`  in the two investigated periods.
+To compute the ratio of the real viewing pressures, we call function `compute_confidence`.

 ```
 import sys